Girls Who Code: Partnerships

-In 2016, Girls Who Code partnered with Accenture to work on the future of tech.
-They subsequently released a report on recommendations to decrease the gender gap in computing.
+In 2016, Girls Who Code partnered with Accenture and subsequently, released a report on recommendations to decrease the gender gap in computing.

 Dell Technologies has partnered with the organization to support after school programs for young girls.

 On October 11, 2018, Girls Who Code partnered with TikTok starting the hashtag #raiseyourhand.
-The app has announced to give US$1 for every video posted using the hashtag with a maximum of $10,000.
+The app announced plans with a maximum of $10,000 to give US$1 for every video posted using the hashtag.

-As of 2020, Girls Who Code has partnered with American Girl to create a doll who empowers girls to grow confidence and interest in technology.
-The doll, Courtney Moore, is an avid gamer who codes her own video game while dressed in 80's fashion.
+As of 2020, Girls Who Code has partnered with American Girl to create a doll representing "Courtney Moore", an avid gamer who codes her own video game.
 From September 2020 to December 2020, American Girl matched customer donations up to $50,000 to Girls Who Code.
 The organization also created four scholarships, each $5,000, for Girls Who Code members for furthering their computer science education.

-In December of 2021, Girls Who Code partnered with Doja Cat and Active Theory to create DojaCode, an interactive music video to the star's single 'Woman'.
-The interactive video introduced participants to three coding languages and allowed them to modify the appearance of the music video visuals using said languages.
-This was intended to get more teen girls interested in programming.
+In December 2021, Girls Who Code partnered with Doja Cat and Active Theory to create DojaCode, an interactive music video to the star's single 'Woman'.
+The interactive video introduced participants to three coding languages with which they could modify the appearance of the music video visuals.

 Girls Who Code has had a partnership with weapons manufacturer Raytheon since 2018.
-The company, which is known for manufacturing weapons such as the Tomahawk missile, has donated $1 million to the organization in 2021.
-Since August 2022, the pair worked together to launch Girls Who Code's Leadership Academy geared for college age girls.
-This 4 month program is open to over 100 college students.
-The purpose of the program is to expose students to the technology industry in order to grow their technical and professional skills.
-The curriculum of the program involves a mentorship program, professional events such as speed networking and interview preparation, as well as, a community-service based project.
+Raytheon donated $1 million to the organization in 2021.
+In August 2022, they collaborated to launch Girls Who Code's Leadership Academy for college age girls.